NeuralEnsemble/NeuroinformaticsTutorial/Exercises/Exercise2_HBP_Collaboratory.md

-## Run neuronal model on Human Brain Project collaboratory
+## Run neuronal model on Human Brain Project Collaboratory

+This will be an interactive demonstration with the following steps

-- Sign in to HBP collaboratory
+- Sign in to HBP Collaboratory

-...

 - Create new Jupyter notebook

-...

-- Run Neuron/Nest model (from ModelDB?)
+- Run Neuron/Nest models

-...